dirkpetersen/file-system-analysis/README.md

 alias aider='aider --dark-mode --vim --cache-prompts'
 ```

-Let's say you want to design a new SQL file that is stored in the `sql` subfolder.
-We want to get a list of duplicate files.
-This can be a complex problem but we would like to query for files that have the same file name and file size and are stored in different folders.
-Let's start our aider prompt with the CONVENTIONS.md file in read-only mode because we do not want aider to change it, this is what we get:
+Let's say you want to create a new query using a SQL file located in the sql subfolder.
+Your goal is to identify duplicate files.
+While this can be a complex task, we’ll simplify it by focusing on files that share the same name and size, even though they are stored in different directories.
+To begin, let’s prompt Aider with the `CONVENTIONS.md` file in read-only mode, ensuring it remains unchanged.
+Here's the aider console we get:

 ```